aarongeorge/lightning-certification/README.md

 2. Build the App using the _Lightning-CLI_ by running `lng build` inside the root of your project

+3. Copy .env.example to .env and edit to provide APP_API_KEY for The Movie Database API

-3. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project
+4. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project

 #### Developing the App